 - Assisted living facilities have professional staff on duty between eight and 24 hours each day, depending on the needs of their residents.
 Skilled nursing services may be provided on a part-time intermittent basis to assisted living residents, but cannot exceed 120 days in any 12-month period.

 - Fees for assisted living are not covered by Medicare or Medicaid and costs vary.
-The latest data* indicate a range of between $1,200 and $4,500 per month.
+The latest data* indicates a range of between $1,200 and $4,500 per month.
 The most common method of payment is through a rental agreement that covers rent and basic services.
-Additional services can be provided at additional cost. (*Supportive Housing for Older Persons, Western Reserve Area Agency on Aging, 2005)
+Additional services can be provided at an additional cost. (*Supportive Housing for Older Persons, Western Reserve Area Agency on Aging, 2005).

 - Long-term/Skilled Nursing Care assisted living facility.
 Such care also can be provided in a skilled nursing facility (nursing home) able to provide skilled nursing and rehabilitation services and/or 24-hour nursing care if needed.

 - Fees for long-term care can be covered through long-term care insurance, private insurance, Medicare and/or Medicare Supplement Insurance (MedSupp/Medigap).

 - If a family member or caregiver needs time away from the responsibilities of caregiving, the following services can provide that much-needed respite for a couple of hours or a couple of days.

 - When you need time away from the responsibilities of caregiving, the following services can provide the break you need – for a couple of hours or even a couple of days.